panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 ### 4.2 *var* access and assignment

-After the declaration and optional initialization, you can *access* the `var` variable value just by writing the identifier:
+After the declaration and optional initialization, you can *access* the `var` variable value just by using its name (or identifier):

 ```javascript
 var city = 'Gotham';